 Jane provides direct and pragmatic advice to individual and corporate clients across a wide range of practice areas.
 She is experienced in litigation of all sizes and at all Court levels, primarily in commercial, corporate, insurance, contract, regulatory, trust and property matters.

 Jane has a passion for running and has competed in numerous marathons and half-marathons.
 She is kept grounded by her pre-teen daughters who constantly remind her that they are above the law.

 Andrew practises in most areas of civil litigation.
-He is an experienced advocate in the primary courts of first instance and appeal, and has appeared as counsel in some of New Zealand's most significant pieces of commercial litigation over the last 20 years (see Case History).
+He is an experienced advocate in the primary courts of first instance and appeal, and has appeared as counsel in some of New Zealand's more significant pieces of commercial litigation over the last 20 years (see Case History).

-Andrew's core areas of practice cover the range of commercial disputes, including contract and tort claims, trust litigation, company and shareholder disputes, insolvency (corporate and personal), financial services, construction law, professional liability, land law, disciplinary tribunals and the like.
-A summary of the cases he has been involved in over the last few years gives some idea of his more recent experience (see Recent cases).
+Andrew's areas of practice cover the range of commercial disputes, including contract and tort claims, trust litigation, company and shareholder disputes, insolvency (corporate and personal), financial services, construction law, professional liability, land law, disciplinary tribunals and the like.
+A summary of the cases he has been involved in over the last few years gives some idea of his more recent practice (see Recent Cases).

 David was born and raised in Montreal, Canada.
 He completed a Bachelor of Arts in Liberal Arts at Concordia University in Montreal where he graduated with distinction in 1983.